chuangw6/kube-agentic-networking/quickstart/quickstart.md

 ### Step 5.1: Configure LLM Authentication

-The agent requires an API key to communicate with a Large Language Model (LLM).
-This guide uses the Google Gemini family of models.
+The agent's ability to understand requests and generate responses is powered by a Large Language Model (LLM).
+This guide uses a HuggingFace model ([deepseek-ai/DeepSeek-R1-0528](https://huggingface.co/deepseek-ai/DeepSeek-R1-0528)) for vendor neutrality.

 > **Note**
 > The agent is configurable and supports various LLM providers like Google, OpenAI and Anthropic.
 You can modify the [agent deployment manifest](/quickstart/adk-agent/deployment.yaml) to use a different provider by configuring the API key as an environment variable.
 This [ADK documentation site](https://google.github.io/adk-docs/agents/models/) covers the setup details.